Student Exchange > Outgoing Exchange Students > FAQs

 Yes, some of these courses will be offered in the summer.
 However, please make sure that the course that you intend to take is one of those courses approved by the Senate for fulfilling the English language requirement.
 Note that these courses are not necessarily equivalent to the English proficiency requirement set by your host institution.
 Please check with your exchange coordinator.

 - Can I apply for exchange studies if I have not met the English language requirement before the application deadline?

 Yes, if you apply for a programme conducted in Chinese in the mainland or Taiwan.
-For all other exchange programme, students MUST fulfill the English requirement to be shortlisted for interview.
+For all other exchange programme, students MUST fulfill the English requirement.

 - I have taken a language course entitled Introduction to Journalism.
 It is not on the approved list of English Courses?
 Can I use it for fulfilling the University language requirement?

 No. To fulfill the University language requirement, you must take and obtain a Grade C or above in one of the approved English courses.

 - I have met CityU English language requirement with my GE English.
 However, the host insitution required a IELTS/TOEFL result.
 Can I still apply?
 When will be the deadline to submit the IELTS/TOEFL result?

 If you have met one of the minimum English requirement set by CityU, you can go ahead to submit your applicaiton.
 In case you were selected, you will need to submit the IELTS/TOEFL result with your application materials to the host for admission purpose before the application deadline set by the host institution.

 - Can I get credit transfer for courses that I take at my host institution?
 Can the credits be transferred to fulfil GE requirement?